-HILLSBORO (August 15, 2012)--An updated autopsy report sent to a Hill County justice of the peace confirms that the cause of the death of a teenage girl who was shot by her father was a shotgun wound to the back, but Hill County Sheriff Jeffrey Lyon said a ruling on the manner of death—whether accidental or intentional—is still pending.
+An updated autopsy report sent to a Hill County justice of the peace in August 2012 confirmed the girl died of a shotgun wound to the back, but authorities said then that a ruling on the manner of death—whether accidental or intentional—was still pending.

-Collins, whose family owns the Hitchin' Post store north of Whitney on FM 933, told deputies he shot and killed his daughter while he and his three children were trying to elude someone he claimed was chasing them in pre-dawn darkness early in the morning on July 24.
+Collins told deputies he shot and killed his daughter with a 12 gauge shotgun while he and his three children were trying to elude someone he claimed was chasing them in predawn darkness early in the morning on July 24, 2012.

 At some point Judith screamed and Collins said he fired a shot in the direction of the noise, according to the affidavit.

-He said he was standing about 10 feet away from Judith when he fired the shotgun.
+He said he was standing about 10 feet away from Judith when he fired the shotgun, the affidavit said.